Prodholly/emmanuel-adeloju.github.io/research.md

 ## Research Design and Methodology

 This study employs a qualitative comparative case study with three in-service high school science teachers, exploring their experiences through three stages: **Teachers-as-Learners**, **Teachers-as-Designers**, and **Teachers-as-Implementers**.
-In each stage, teachers interact with an LLM-mediated data analysis pipeline (Figure 1) that scaffolds the data sensemaking process, from data collection to visualization, through iterative prompting and decision-making.
+In each stage, teachers interact with an LLM-mediated data analysis pipeline that scaffolds the data sensemaking process, from data collection to visualization, through iterative prompting and decision-making.
 Teachers collaborate with the LLM to analyze datasets of their choice, applying techniques such as zero-shot, few-shot, and chain-of-thought prompting.
 At each stage, teachers develop and apply evaluation and decision criteria to determine whether to accept, reject, or revise the model's outputs.
 Data sources include semi-structured interviews, surveys, reflection journals, AI chat logs, and co-design artifacts.
-This study design foregrounds reflective practice—reflection-for-action, in-action, and on-action—as teachers use their emerging knowledge of working with LLM for data sensemaking to inform their pedagogical practice and support for their students.
+This study design foregrounds reflective practice: reflection-for-action, in-action, and on-action, as teachers use their emerging knowledge of working with LLM for data sensemaking to inform their pedagogical practice and support for their students.

 ## Analysis and Expected Outcomes